Top 50 Docker Tools

 25. Google cAdvisor

-Google’s cAdvisor provides visibility into resource usage and performance of running containers.
+Google’s cAdvisor provides visibility into resource usage and the performance of running containers.
 It keeps track of isolation parameters and historical usage that can be filtered/exported by individual containers, or across an entire machine.

 - Improve the resource usage and performance of running containers using roadmaps.